-Coho salmon is a popular sport and commercial fish.
+Coho salmon (aka Silver salmon) is a popular sport and commercial fish.
 It is found in fresh and salt water habitats including brackish water (mix of freshwater and saltwater) estuaries and the open ocean.
 Drift fishing, fly fishing and jigging are effective techniques for catching Coho salmon.
 The best baits include fishing flies, spin casting lures, live bait and roe.

 Habitat: Lake, Ocean, Stream